ubarsc/pyshepseg/README.md

 The package requires the [scikit-learn](https://scikit-learn.org/) package, and the [numba](https://numba.pydata.org/) package.
 These need to be installed before this package will run.
 See their instructions on how to install, and choose whichever methods best suits you.
+Both packages are available in mutually consistent builds from the conda-forge archive, but many other options are available.

 Also recommended is the [GDAL](https://gdal.org/) package for reading and writing raster file formats.
 It is not required by the current package, but is highly recommended as a portable way to interface to a large range of raster formats.
+This is also available from conda-forge, but again, other installation options are available.

 ## Installation
 The package can be installed directly from the source, using the